melissaemilee/landback/week 4/minigroupassignment_update.md

 - we are still not 100% sure we are committed to LA county, but may just move forward with it given that there are a good amount of existing datasets we want to use to layer with vacant parcel data
 - focusing on marginalized communities, specifically Indigenous communities in LA county has proven to be challenging given that data is limited and problematic in it consistency, specificity, and integrity.
 We learned this from last week's Census assignment.
 - parcel data file Mel worked on is large, at 39 mb.
 Mel is trying to balance deleting columns without losing important information in reducing file size.
+-

 ## Minor concerns
 - we haven't learned how to layer shape and points yet from imported data.
 Lupe and Mel have a learning curve to figure this out
 - learning how to work with projections across all of our geodataframes
-- Mel's time has been spent with the steep learning curve of python on figuring out how to work with converting csv longitude and latitude to geomtries and getting them on projections and maps...
+- Mel's time has been spent with the steep learning curve of python on figuring out how to work with converting csv longitude and latitude to geomtries and getting them on projections and maps.